 Home and EU/EEA students who are eligible can apply for a tuition fee loan from Student Finance England.
 The loan covers the full amount of the tuition fees and is not means –tested.
 You may also be eligible to apply for a maintenance grant or loan to support your living expenses.
 Maintenance loans are repayable once you are earning, however you do not need to repay any grants awarded.

-Repayments are made as a proportion of your salary once you are earning over the threshold.
+Repayments are made as a proportion of your salary once you are earning over the relevant income threshold.